-- Entrenoveurs find and turn innovative ideas into products/services.
+- Entrenoveurs identify and turn innovative ideas into products/services.

-- Entrepreneurs use the products/services to grow, or start, a business.
+- Entrepreneurs use the products/services to start or grow a business.

 The definitions of entrenovation and entrenoveur follow.
 In these definitions, entrenovation and entrenoveur have been substituted directly into the Drucker definitions of entrepreneurship and entrepreneur.